Taking measurements for a custom-made chair or bar stool is a simple operation that will only take a few minutes.

-Provide a flat seating surface
+Provide a flat surface to sit on

-- ideally without a cushion
+- ideally without cushions

 - preferably horizontal